Introducing PHP Lib Featuretoggle

 If you are working on a larger scale project like I do at CHECK24 right now ( btw. we are constantly hiring) you will come to a point where you want to develop new features and test them against your production system without releasing them to your customer base.
 You might want to test it with just a portion of your customer base, just internal users or give users the option to opt-in for your new fancy feature - all are valid and quite common.

-These are referred as feature toggle and are binary decisions a user or the system on that user’s behave makes if a feature path is available or not.
-They are not meant to control the execution flow in a permanent manner or decide between multiple paths!
+feature path is available or not.
+They are not meant to control the execution flow in a permanent manner or decide

 Implementing each concrete feature toggle can be a tedious task if you have to write your infrastructure from scratch and will probably be not very easy to extend to support one of those other use cases I mentioned earlier.